wojtekmach/keathley.github.io/_drafts/2016/2016-04-09-elixir-functions-in-guards.markdown

 end
 ```

-This certainly works, but it would be nice if we could encapsulate each of those guard clauses into a re-usable function:
+It would be nice if we could encapsulate each of those guard clauses into a re-usable function.
+Something like this:

 ```elixir
 defmodule User do